systematic-magic/aop/references.rst

 	- Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after :ref:`Group Authorship<group_authorship>` (if present).

-	- Author list should be formated as plain text.
+	- Author list should be formatted as plain text.

+.. _reference_cd_house:

 14.2.
 Citation Data (in-house)
 =============================